How Much Does Insurance Go up after an Accident?

 Will My Rate Go up if I Wasn’t At Fault for an Accident?

 Although you may not like it, you probably have an understanding as to why your rate increases if you’re at fault for an accident — you were, after all, legally at fault.
-But it’s probably pretty frustrating when your rate raises if you aren’t at fault.
+But you're probably asking yourself 'Will my insurance rates go up after a no-fault accident?'

 Usually, after determining the at-fault driver in an accident, you’ll file a claim with that party’s insurance company and you won’t need to file against your own policy.
 But let’s say that driver doesn’t have insurance or they took off after the accident, leaving you and your totaled car in the dust.
 You’ll probably file a claim with your insurance company to cover the cost of damages.
 Here’s the deal — anytime you file a claim with your insurance company you are susceptible to a surcharge on your premium.
 Whether your rate actually goes up after a not-at-fault accident varies by insurance company, but it is a possibility.